The Promise of Modulating Lipid-Signaling Pathways

 ART27.13 – Benzimidazole Derivative

-ART27.13 is a once-a-day, orally administered, highly potent, peripherally restricted synthetic, dual G-protein-coupled receptor (GPCR) agonist, benzimidazole derivative believed to target the cannabinoid receptors CB1 and CB2, which has the potential to increase appetite, food intake and reduce muscle wasting.
+ART27.13 is being developed as a once-a-day, orally administered, highly potent, peripherally restricted synthetic, dual G-protein-coupled receptor (GPCR) agonist, benzimidazole derivative believed to target the cannabinoid receptors CB1 and CB2, which has the potential to increase appetite, food intake and reduce muscle wasting.

 What are the CB1 and CB2 receptors?

-The modulation of the ECS can be affected by using selective or non-selective agonists, partial agonists, inverse agonists, and antagonists of the cannabinoid receptors, CB1 and CB2.
+Lipid-signaling modulation can be affected via several approaches, including use of selective or non-selective agonists, partial agonists, inverse agonists, and antagonists of the cannabinoid receptors, CB1 and CB2.
 The CB1 receptor is distributed in brain areas associated with motor control, emotional responses, motivated behavior and energy homeostasis.
 In the periphery, CB1 is ubiquitously expressed in the adipose tissue, pancreas, liver, gastrointestinal tract, skeletal muscles, heart and the reproductive system.
 The CB2 receptor is mainly expressed in the immune system regulating its functions and is upregulated in response to tissue stress or damage in most cell types.
-The ECS is therefore involved in pathophysiological conditions in both the central and peripheral tissues (read more about the ECS).
+Lipid-signaling within the endocannabinoid system (ECS) is therefore involved in pathophysiological conditions in both the central and peripheral tissues.

 ART27.13 has demonstrated potential in cancer anorexia (appetite and weight loss) as well as cancer-induced muscle degeneration (cachexia) through its dual CB1 and CB2 receptor agonism.
 CB1 receptor activation has been shown to increase food intake, alter adipokine and satiety hormone levels, alter taste sensation, decrease lipolysis (fat break down), and increase lipogenesis (fat generation).1 In pre-clinical studies, ART27.13 has also been shown to result in protecting human muscle cells from cancer-induced muscle degeneration (cachexia) via a CB2 mediated mechanism of action.2